Tummy Tuck Beverly Hills

 - Men or women with unrealistic goals or expectations

 - Women who plan to become pregnant in the future

 - Individuals with scarring from previous abdominal surgery

-Following your full, partial, or endoscopic abdominoplasty, your abdominal incisions will be stitched closed and bandaged with a firm, elastic band to promote proper healing.
-After 2-3 hours rest in our recovery room, you will be discharged to allow you a more comfortable recovery in your own home; however, you will need to arrange for someone to drive you home and stay with you for a few days following your procedure.
+After 2-3 hours rest in our recovery room, you will be discharged.
+This allows you for a more comfortable recovery in your own home.
+Keep in mind, you will need to arrange for someone to drive you home.
+And they must stay with you for a few days following your procedure.

 A tummy tuck is suitable for men and women who are in good health, with excess fat deposits, or loose skin around the belly, that does not respond to diet or exercise.
 An abdominoplasty is effective for tightening their abdominal muscles and reducing skin*.

 A woman planning to get pregnant should not have a tummy tuck until they are finished having children.
 During pregnancy, the vertical abdominal muscles separate allowing for expansion of the abdominal cavity.
 In an abdominoplasty, vertical muscles are tightened which would, during future pregnancies, become undone.
 For people planning to lose a large amount of weight, a tummy tuck is not recommended because it is not an alternative to weight loss.

 There are several techniques that may be used to perform an abdominoplasty and the most common involves a “u” shaped incision that extends across the lower abdomen from one hipbone to the other.
 A second incision is usually required, around the navel, and the skin is separated from the abdomen and lifted up.
 When required, abdominal muscles are tightened and excess skin and fat is removed.
 The navel is reconstructed before the incision is closed and the procedure time varies with the amount of tissue to be removed.